-We are early in our development efforts and all our development programs, including our lead therapeutic candidates ENTR-601-44 and ENTR-701, are in the preclinical or drug discovery stage.
+We are early in our development efforts and all our development programs, including our lead therapeutic candidates ENTR-601-44, ENTR-601-45 and our partnered candidate ENTR-701, are in the preclinical or drug discovery stage.
 We have invested substantially all of our research efforts to date in developing our EEV Platform, identifying potential therapeutic candidates and conducting preclinical studies.
 As an organization, we have never conducted any clinical trials or submitted an application for regulatory approval, and we may be unable to do so for our therapeutic candidates.
-We have not yet submitted an IND for ENTR-601-44 or completed IND-enabling studies for ENTR-701, our lead clinical candidates, and we will need to do so, including clearing such IND with the FDA for ENTR-601-44, to support the progression of ENTR-601-44 and ENTR-701 into and through clinical studies.
+Our IND for ENTR-601-44 has not yet been allowed to proceed, and we have not completed IND-enabling studies for our other candidates.
+We, or our partner as applicable, will need to complete these steps to support the progression of ENTR-601-44, ENTR-601-45 and ENTR-701 into and through clinical studies.
 In addition, we have a development portfolio of programs that are in earlier stages of development and have not yet initiated or completed IND-enabling studies.
 We may never advance any therapeutic candidates through IND-enabling studies and receive authorization from the FDA, to proceed under an IND prior to initiating their clinical-stage development.
 Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our therapeutic candidates, which may never occur.
 We currently generate no revenue from sales of any product, and we may never be able to develop or commercialize a marketable product.

 Commencing clinical trials in the United States is subject to acceptance by the FDA of an IND and finalizing the trial design based on discussions with the FDA and other regulatory authorities.
 For the FDA to accept an IND, we must complete Good Laboratory Practices (GLP) studies, which may not be successful or may take longer than we expect.
 The FDA may require us to complete additional preclinical studies or we may be required to satisfy other FDA requests prior to commencing clinical trials, and such requests may not currently be known or anticipated, which may cause the start of our first clinical trials to be delayed or prevent us from conducting clinical trials.
-Even after we receive and incorporate guidance from these regulatory authorities, the FDA or other regulatory authorities could disagree that we have satisfied their requirements to commence any clinical trial or change their position on the acceptability of our trial design or the clinical endpoints selected, which may require us to complete additional preclinical studies or clinical trials, impose stricter approval conditions than we currently expect or may prevent us from conducting clinical trials.
+For example, the FDA has placed ENTR-601-44 on clinical hold and requested that we gather and submit additional information regarding ENTR-601-44.
+Even after we receive and incorporate guidance from these regulatory authorities, the FDA or other regulatory authorities could disagree that we have satisfied their requirements to commence any clinical trial or change their position on the acceptability of our trial design or the clinical endpoints selected, including with respect to ENTR-601-44, which may require us to complete additional preclinical studies or clinical trials, impose stricter approval conditions than we currently expect or may prevent us from conducting clinical trials.
 There are equivalent processes and risks applicable to clinical trial applications in other countries, including countries in the European Union (EU).